 Assessment Teaching method CLOs Teaching method CLOs 1.
 Knowledge skills and intellectual skills - Lectures and practices Willingness to learn and study habits, basic knowledge of organic production factors and skills for performing assigned tasks 2.
-Assessment of work processes and workpieces - Learning results report Assessment from student submissions and summary of knowledge gained from listening to lectures or performing 3.
-Assessment from reports and presentations - Interpersonal communication skills and use of information technology Take responsibility for assigned tasks and be able to present work using electronic media.
+Assessment from work processes and workpieces - Learning results report Assessment from student submissions and summary of knowledge gained from listening to lectures or performing 3.
+Assessment from reports and presentations - Interpersonal communication skills and use of information technology Take responsibility for assigned tasks and be able to present work using electronic media

-Req.-2.3: The program design is shown to include feedback from stakeholders, mainly external stakeholders.
+Req.-2.3: The design of the program is shown to include feedback from stakeholders, especially external stakeholders.

-The program has considered the needs of stakeholders both inside and outside the university to design the courses.
-The internal stakeholder groups include graduates, lecturers and universities.
-A group of external stakeholders includes graduate users, external experts, international social sectors, and alumni who serve as a program development and review committee.
+The program has considered the needs of stakeholders both inside and outside the university to design the courses. the internal stakeholder groups include graduates, lecturers and universities. a group of external stakeholders includes graduate users, external experts, international social sectors, and alumni who serve as a program development and review committee.